vitoliveiras/nextjs-dashboard/README.md

 ## Chapter 16: Adding Metadata

 ### What metadata is
 Metadata provides additional details about a webpage.
-Metadata is not visible to the users visiting the page, but it is crucial for search engines and other syestems that need to understand your webpages's content better.
+Metadata is not visible to the users visiting the page, but it is crucial for search engines and other systems that need to understand your webpage's content better.

 ### Types of metadata
 1. Title Metadata: responsible for the title of a webpage that is displayed on the browser tab.
 It's crucial for SEO as it helps engines to understand what the webpage is about.